How to manage ISA subscriptions

 Date of subscription

-Where the ISA manager has an instruction from the investor and is in control of the collection of the payment, the date of subscription is the date the manager is instructed to collect the payment provided:
+Where the ISA manager has an instruction from the investor and is in control of the collection of the payment, the date of subscription is the date the manager is instructed to collect the payment, provided:

-• the instruction was accepted
+- the instruction was accepted

-• the payment is received in due course
+- the payment is received in due course

-• if the manager can re-present the original cheque without having to return it to the investor, the date of subscription is the date on which the cheque was received and accepted by the ISA manager (it has just taken longer to clear)
+If the manager can re-present the original cheque without having to return it to the investor, the date of subscription is the date on which the cheque was received and accepted by the ISA manager (it has just taken longer to clear).

-• if the manager has to return the cheque to the investor, the investor has not made a subscription and the amount of the failed subscription will not count towards the ISA subscription limit — if the investor submits an amended or replacement cheque the date of subscription will be the date on which the amended (or replacement) cheque is received and accepted by the ISA manager
+If the manager has to return the cheque to the investor, the investor has not made a subscription and the amount of the failed subscription will not count towards the ISA subscription limit — if the investor submits an amended or replacement cheque the date of subscription will be the date on which the amended (or replacement) cheque is received and accepted by the ISA manager.

-• direct debit — the date on which the ISA manager is authorised to draw on the direct debit, provided that the cash transfer takes place in due course — if that date is earlier than the date on which the direct debit mandate is received and accepted by the ISA manager the date of subscription is the later date (more information is available in circumstances where the investor makes a claim under the direct debit indemnity scheme
+The date of subscription is the date on which the ISA manager is authorised to draw on the direct debit, provided that the cash transfer takes place in due course.
+If that date is earlier than the date on which the direct debit mandate is received and accepted by the ISA manager the date of subscription is the later date (more information is available in circumstances where the investor makes a claim under the direct debit indemnity scheme).

-• debit card, charge card or credit card — the date on which authorisation is given by the investor
+The date of subscription is the date on which authorisation is given by the investor.

-• transfers from a non-ISA account held with the same manager (as the manager is in control of the payment into the ISA)
+The date of subscription from a non-ISA account held with the same manager is the date the investor requested the transfer (as the manager is in control of the payment into the ISA).

 Where the collection of the payment depends upon another body so that the manager is not in control (and may be unaware that a payment will be made), the date of subscription is the date the manager receives the payment.
 This will cover standing orders and telegraphic transfers where the instruction to pay sits with someone other than the ISA manager.

 If the payment instruction has been received and accepted by the manager but due to manager error there’s a delay before the sum is applied to the ISA, any compensation paid to cover lost growth and income, can be added to the ISA without counting as a fresh subscription.
-This differs from the situation described in delay in opening an ISA, or in accepting a subscription as in that case the instruction has not been accepted.

 Direct debit indemnity scheme

 Where money is taken out of an account by direct debit by mistake, the account holder can claim the return of the money.
 The account holder’s bank repays the money to the account holder, and claims back that amount from the recipient bank.
-In effect the transaction is unwound.
+In effect, the transaction is unwound.

 This might happen where a subscription is made under direct debit to an ISA in year 1 and the manager mistakenly continues to draw on the direct debit in year 2.
 In these circumstances the investor might make a claim under the direct debt indemnity scheme.

 Where an investor makes a successful claim under the direct debit indemnity scheme the subscriptions unwound are treated as if they had never been made.
-If any income tax has been claimed from Savings Scheme Office in respect of income earned by the unwound subscription it must be repaid.
+If any income tax has been claimed from the Savings Scheme Office in respect of income earned by the unwound subscription it must be repaid.

-A subscription may not be unwound unless a successful claim is made under the indemnity scheme — it’s not sufficient for the investor to simply claim that they subscribed in error.
+A subscription may not be unwound unless a successful claim is made under the indemnity scheme.
+It’s not sufficient for the investor to simply claim that they subscribed in error.

-Where the account is a Lifetime ISA, and the subscription to be unwound has resulted in a government bonus payment, the ISA manager must first notify Savings Scheme Office and seek instructions to correct the account.
+Where the account is a Lifetime ISA, and the subscription to be unwound has resulted in a government bonus payment, the ISA manager must first notify the Savings Scheme Office and seek instructions to correct the account.

 Generation of a cash subscription by the disposal of existing investments